JoeyStanley/real/resources.md

 * Joey Cherdarchuk of [Darkhorse Analytics](https://www.darkhorseanalytics.com) has put together some really succinct presentations on how to simplify things you might put in a paper like [maps](https://www.darkhorseanalytics.com/blog/data-looks-better-naked-maps-edition), [charts](https://www.darkhorseanalytics.com/blog/salvaging-the-pie), [tables](https://www.darkhorseanalytics.com/blog/clear-off-the-table), and [reducing the data to ink ratio](https://www.darkhorseanalytics.com/blog/data-looks-better-naked).

+* Claus Wilke's [Practical ggplot2](https://wilkelab.org/practicalgg/) is a "repository [that] houses a set of step-by-step examples demonstrating how to get the most out of ggplot2, including how to choose and customize scales, how to theme plots, and when and how to use extension packages."

 ### Miscellany

 * The [R Graph Gallary](https://www.r-graph-gallery.com) has hundreds of plots, with code, illustrating what the plots are typically used for and different variants of the same plot.
 Very cool.